All Episodes

 But here, we'll play it.

-I just as to him responding to your claim that they're undermining the political process.
+As to him responding to your claim that they're undermining the political process, one of two things happened.

-Either he forgot that you made the claim and didn't want to get to it because you so riled him up on the mention of my name that you totally discombobulated him, and I would think that's probably it.
+Either he forgot that you made the claim and didn't want to get to it because you so riled him up on the mention of my name that you totally discombobulated him.

-The question was do you think the continuous discline uh decline in viewership of the major networks news divisions and programs is a direct result of Rush Limbaugh successfully spawning an entire conservative talk radio show industry that regularly points out that the news divisions, not just the news divisions, also the network entertainment divisions are constantly trying to undermine the political process.
+The question, and you're from Gatorsburg, Maryland.
+Was, do you think the continuous decline in viewership of the major networks' news divisions and programs is a direct result of Rush Limbaugh successfully spawning an entire conservative talk radio show industry that regularly points out that the news divisions, not just the news divisions, also the network entertainment divisions, are constantly trying to undermine the political process.

-Do you think that they're responsible for the fact that you guys are losing viewership and at the same time laying off a lot of employees in your news divisions while at the same time talk radio is flourishing.
+Do you think that they're responsible for the fact that you guys are losing viewership and at the same time laying off a lot of employees in your news divisions while at the same time talk radio is flourishing?

-What Rush Limbaugh does represent is the changing media landscape that we see uh just exploding over the past five years.
+What Rush Limbaugh does represent is the changing media landscape that we see just exploding over the past five years.

 Of course, Limbaugh Talk Radio was a big forerunner of that.

-Basically, people can now get their information, the kind of information that they want from the sources that they personally trust, uh whether it's on the conservative side or the liberal side, uh, at a time of their choosing.
+Basically, people can now get their information, the kind of information that they want from the sources that they personally trust, whether it's on the conservative side or the liberal side, at a time of their choosing.

-Certainly online is a component of that.
+Certainly, online is a component of that.

 The only thing I would disagree here, it hasn't been the last five years.